sock1000kg/MediaTracker/README.md

 #### Logs
 - Rating: Must be 0–100.
 Invalid → ignored.
-- Status: Only "Completed", "In progress", "Wishlist", "None" are valid.
+- Status: Only "completed", "in progress", "wishlist", "none" are valid.
 Invalid → ignored.
 - Notes: Trimmed and max length 5000 characters.

 #### Media